The aim of this study is to predict if a person is going to donate blood by using a recency, frequency, monetary and time (RFMT) marketing model.

-The data set, obtained form the data file blooddonation.dat, contains the information used to create the model.
+The data file blood_donation.csv, contains the information used to create the model.
 It consists of 748 rows and 5 columns.
 The columns represent the variables and the rows represent the instances.
-The values in the rows are separated by commas.
-The following listing is a preview of the data file.

-The second step is to configure the model stuff.
+The second step is to configure the neural network stuff.
 For classification problems, it is composed by:

 The number of inputs, in this case, is 4 and the number of outputs is 1.
 The number of hidden perceptrons or complexity is 3, so this neural network can be denoted as 4:3:1.